billkarsh/SpikeGLX/sglhome/docs/firmware.md

 working image, but not an X1-compatible golden image.
 By Q2 2023, both images were X1-compatible.

-What if you have an older module a newer NI chassis, for example, a 1083 with five (X1) slots, a 1088 with five (X1) and three (X4) slots, or a Keysight M9005A that has only X1 slots?
+What if you have an older module and a newer NI chassis, for example, a 1083 with five (X1) slots, a 1088 with five (X1) and three (X4) slots, or a Keysight M9005A that has only X1 slots?
 There's a firmware solution to fix the issue, but note the following:

 * You have to upgrade to a phase30 release; get the latest.

-* To update the firmware for X1 compatibility, you first have to install it into an X4 or higher slot so you can talk to it...
+* To update the module firmware for X1 compatibility, you first have to install it into an X4 or higher slot so you can talk to it...

 * Check if your chassis design includes at least some X4+ slots.
 It can be truly difficult to find that out.
 NI doesn't mention anything about that